Heather Currie: Career

 Currie has written several books and papers including Menopause: Essentials: Expert And Practical Advice; Your Most Vital Questions Answered and a Web-based survey on the effect of menopause on women's libido in a computer-literate population.
 She encourages women to consult healthcare professionals about their symptoms, particularly when those are having a significant effect on work life, social life, home life and sex life.

-Currie was appointed an Member of the Order of the British Empire (MBE) for services to Healthcare in the 2021 Birthday Honours.
+Currie was appointed a Member of the Order of the British Empire (MBE) for services to Healthcare in the 2021 Birthday Honours.